Mom’s Homemade Peanut Butter Cups

 - In a medium bowl, combine peanut butter, powdered sugar, and butter.
 Place in refrigerator for an hour to chill.
 Then roll mixture into balls, about 5/8'' in diameter.
 Place the balls in the bottom of a 9'' x 13'' pan, in a single layer, and refrigerate for 30 minutes.

-- These freeze extremely well.
-Just separate layers with wax paper.
+These freeze extremely well.
+Just store in a freezer-safe container and separate layers with wax paper.

-(Helpful tip: If you have leftover chocolate bark, stir in any nuts you like, and mini marshmallows are good, too.
+If you have leftover chocolate, stir in any nuts you like, and mini marshmallows are good, too.
 Then drop mixture by big spoonfuls onto wax paper and allow to set.
-This makes an awesome sweet treat!)
+This make a fun sweet treat!

 Adapted slightly from Mom’s recipe box.